-The APLU Institutional Award for Global Learning, Research, and Engagement recognizes the past six years of public universities' efforts to drive an inclusive and comprehensive approach to global engagement, research, and learning, while measuring the impact of these efforts.
+The APLU Institutional Award for Global Learning, Research, and Engagement recognizes member institutions and their leaders who excel in their efforts to drive an inclusive approach to their global engagement, research, and learning, while measuring the impact of these efforts.

-As an organization bringing together North America’s public research universities, APLU is committed to public service, to providing access to a high-quality global education for all students, and to tackling global problems.
-APLU believes every student in North America must have multiple opportunities for global learning.
-Global learning is an essential element of higher education in the 21st Century – helping students to imagine different futures and the role they can play in creating a fair and sustainable world.
-It is also increasingly key to competitiveness in the global economy.
+As an organization bringing together North America’s public and land-grant universities, APLU is committed to public service, to providing access to a high-quality global education and partnerships for all stakeholders, and to tackling global problems.
+APLU believes every member institution in North America must have numerous opportunities for significant global engagement — exploring the interconnections between people and places around the world and deepening their understanding of similarities and differences across the globe.

 APLU hopes every institution that is striving to comprehensively and inclusively internationalize its campus will consider applying for the APLU Institutional Award for Global Learning, Research, and Engagement so APLU can honor your work and share it with other public universities as we continue to encourage internationalization efforts across campuses.
-If you have any questions, please contact Jordan Merker, Manager for International Engagement, at email@example.com.
+If you have any questions, please contact Bernie Burrola, Vice President for International, Community, and Economic Engagement at email@example.com.

 2020 Gold Award (Global Engagement): University of Pittsburgh

 The University of Pittsburgh has a host of efforts promoting global engagement.
 The university’s educational programs to K-12 schools and community college leaders emphasize international studies and world languages.
 Pitt also hosts the mid-Atlantic coordinating site for the National Consortium for Teaching about Asia.